rich-iannone/PuffR/README.md

 The project is starting small.
 Hell, it's got to start somewhere.
 But we've got a great foundation!
 First off, we are using R. It's got everything we need to gather and organize datasets, do spatial/temporal tasks, produce beautiful visualizations, and publish on the web.
 Secondly, we have the CALPUFF code base to perform the numerical modelling.
 Nothing really has to be rewritten there, there just needs to be an interface.
 Perhaps some compiling from source will be done but *that's it*.

 Dispersion modelling can be a complex process and, as with all models, the results are only as useful as the model itself and how it is used.
 Furthermore, such models need good data.
 Well, we have have an embarrassment of riches when it comes to data.
 It's very easily accessible now and the relevant data products are exceptional quality (often taking years of work from a large number of contributors).
-Here are some of the data requirements and suitable candidates for datasets:
+Here are some suitable candidates for datasets that can be incorporated into a PuffR workflow:

 | Type of Data | Description | Provider |
 |--------------|-------------|----------|